 Another line of investigation was biomechanical analysis of the footprints.
 This has shown that the tracks were made by women, men, adolescents and children.
 Several of the men were of large stature, approaching two metres tall.
-There have been various interpretations of their running speeds, but the latest analysis suggests that two of the men were running at moderate long distance speeds in soft mud, leaving heel-strike marks with slippage and mud squeezino between the toes.
-"The size of the prints and the pace lengths in most trackways indicate tall individuals who were able to achieve high running speeds."
+There have been various interpretations of their running speeds, but the latest analysis suggests that two of the men were running at moderate long distance speeds in soft mud, leaving heel-strike marks with slippage and mud squeezing between the toes.
+The size of the prints

+The size of the prints and the pace lengths in most trackways indicate tall individuals who were able to achieve high running speeds.
 Steve Webb, Matthew L. Cupper and Richard Robins, scientists